 The Recommendation contains the operational procedures for digital selective-calling (DSC) equipment whose technical characteristics are given in Recommendation ITU-R M.493.
-The Recommendation contains four annexes.
-In Annexes 1 and 2 the provisions and procedures are described for distress and safety calls and for non-distress and safety calls, respectively.
+The Recommendation contains five annexes.
+In Annexes 1 and 2 the provisions and procedures are described for distress, urgency and safety calls and for routine calls, respectively.
 In Annexes 3 and 4 the operational procedures for ships and for coast stations are described and Annex 5 lists the frequencies to be used for DSC.

-- a) Resolution No. 311 and Recommendation No. 312 of the World Administrative Radio Conference (Geneva, 1979) (WARC-79); - b) that digital selective-calling (DSC) will be used as described in Recommendation ITU-R M.493; - c) that the requirements of Chapter IV of the 1988 Amendments to the International Convention for the Safety of Life at Sea (SOLAS), 1974, for the Global Maritime Distress and Safety System (GMDSS) are based on the use of DSC for distress alerting on terrestrial frequencies and that operational procedures are necessary for transition to, and implementation of, that system; - d) that, as far as is practicable, operational procedures in all frequency bands and for all types of communications should be similar; - e) that DSC may provide a useful supplementary means of transmitting a distress call in addition to the provisions of transmitting the distress call by existing methods and procedures in the Radio Regulations (RR); - f) that conditions when alarms have to be actuated should be specified,
+a) that digital selective-calling (DSC) will be used as described in Recommendation ITU-R M.493;

+b) that the requirements of Chapter IV of the International Convention for the Safety of Life at Sea (SOLAS), 1974, as amended, for the Global Maritime Distress and Safety System (GMDSS) are based on the use of DSC for distress alerting and calling and that operational procedures are necessary for the use of that system;

+c) that, as far as is practicable, operational procedures in all frequency bands and for all types of communications should be similar;

+d) that DSC may provide a useful supplementary means of transmitting a distress alert in addition to the provisions of transmitting the distress alert by existing methods and procedures in the Radio Regulations (RR);

+e) that conditions when alarms have to be actuated should be specified,

-- that the technical characteristics of equipment used for DSC in the maritime mobile service should be in conformity with the relevant ITU-R Recommendations; - that the operational procedures to be observed in the MF, HF and VHF bands for DSC should be in accordance with Annex 1 for distress and safety calls and Annex 2 for other calls; - 3 that provisions should be made at stations equipped for DSC for: - 3.1 the manual entry of address, type of call, category and various messages into a DSC sequence; - 3.2 the verification and if necessary the correction of such manually formed sequences; - 3.3 a specific aural alarm and visual indication to indicate receipt of a distress or urgency call or a call having distress category.
-It should not be possible to disable this alarm and indication.
-Provisions should be made to ensure that they can be reset only manually;
+1 that the technical characteristics of equipment used for DSC in the maritime mobile service should be in conformity with the relevant ITU-R Recommendations;

+2 that the operational procedures to be observed in the MF, HF and VHF bands for DSC should be in accordance with Annex 1 for distress and safety calls and Annex 2 for other calls;

+3 that provisions should be made at stations equipped for DSC for:

+3.1 the manual entry of address, type of call, category and various messages into a DSC sequence;

+3.2 the verification and if necessary the correction of such manually formed sequences;